 We are just 15 minutes walk from the picturesque village of Fletching in East Sussex.
 The village got its name from the soldiers who “fletched” their arrows here on the eve of The Battle of Lewes in 1264.
 Our village church (St Andrew and St Mary the Virgin) is really beautiful and dates back to Norman times.

-After your alpaca walk, you might consider a further short walk (or drive!) to one of our village’s pubs – the renowned Griffin Inn or the Rose and Crown, which can be reached from a public footpath leading from our farm entrance directly to the village which is less than a mile away.
+After your alpaca walk, you might consider a further short walk (or drive!) to our village pub – the renowned Griffin Inn.
+The Griffin has just won Country Dining Pub of the Year 2022!
+The Griffin can be reached from a public footpath leading from our farm entrance directly to the village which is less than a mile away.
 This is a lovely walk but you might want to remember the wellies if its Winter time as its across a number of small fields.
 Within that same distance we are very fortunate to also have Trading Boundaries.
-Trading Boundaries is at various times an antique Indian furniture warehouse, an outstanding music venue and bistro/restaurant with a children’s play area and courtyard of boutique shops!
+Trading Boundaries is at various times an antique Indian furniture warehouse, an outstanding music venue and bistro/restaurant with a children’s play area and now a wedding venue with accommodation on site.

 Within easy driving distance of Spring Farm are a number of stunning attractions, including:

 - Wakehurst Place